 - From the navigation panel, go to Advanced Settings > Wireless > WPS tab. - 2.
 In the Enable WPS field, move the slider to ON. - 3.
 WPS uses 2.4GHz by default.
-If you want to change the frequency to 5GHz, turn OFF the WPS function, click Switch Frequency in the Current Frequency field, and turn WPS ON again.

 NOTE: WPS supports authentication using Open System, WPA-Personal, and WPA2-Personal.
 WPS does not support a wireless network that uses a Shared Key, WPA-Enterprise, WPA2-Enterprise, and RADIUS encryption method.